 This morning my high school senior rose with the dawn and left home early to get to school for his first AP test in what promises to be a long, mentally draining week.
 And for another AP week, I will reflect upon the following question: what was the point of all that, again?
 Are AP classes worth it?

 We have had kids in high school for a total of 12 years.
 I’ve heard all the reasons why high school students should take advanced placement classes.

-Reasons For Taking AP Classes (that didn’t work for us)
+Reasons For Taking AP Classes in High School (that didn’t work for us)

 - AP classes demonstrate academic excellence and achievement.